GSA/centers-of-excellence/communities/AITraining.md

 ** Description: The course looks at the considerations that AI developers must evaluate when designing AI systems for safety such as how to ensure inputs aren’t biased and maintain explainability of the system.
 The course will look at some of the risks attendant to deploying AI and ways those risks can be mitigated.

 * **Generative AI Fairness**
-** Date: Tuesday, October 8, 2024
+, October 8, 2024
-** Time: 12-1pm EST
+, 12-1pm EST
-** Description: This course focuses on how the technical capabilities of AI systems impact the ability of the systems to promulgate bias and discrimination.
+This course focuses on how the technical capabilities of AI systems impact the ability of the systems to promulgate bias and discrimination.
 It examines how the government should think about AI capabilities when designing systems for fairness.

 ### Leadership and Policy